 Final Thoughts on Stitch Fix

-I am a penny pincher who HATES to buy anything that is not on sale.
+I am a penny pincher who HATES buying anything that is not on sale.
 So, is Stitch Fix worth it?
 At this point in my life, I’d say – YES!
 As a mom of little kids, I basically have no time to shop on my own.
 And to find on-trend pieces that fit just right for me?
 Stitch Fix was fantastic.

 I would not use the service exclusively and will continue to shop at my favorite frugal stores (my closet is basically an Old Navy display rack).
-But when I’m looking for higher quality pieces that add a bit more zest to my wardrobe, you bet I’ll be ordering another Stitch Fix box!
+But when I’m looking for higher-quality pieces that add a bit more zest to my wardrobe, you bet I’ll be ordering another Stitch Fix box!

 If you have the budget for clothing and the self-control to not go over your limits, I definitely recommend trying Stitch Fix.